Welcome to the Andrology Patient Portal

 The andrology assessment service and co-ordination of the appointment booking system is provided by the cytology laboratory located in the orange zone of the 1st floor of the main hospital building.

 Enter the north entrance located on Longfleet road.
 Upon entering the automatic doors, take the first left until you reach the end of the corridor where you will see elevators and a staircase (orange zone).
 Make your way up to the first floor where you will notice signs for Andrology.
 Follow these signs until you reach the reception area.
-The doorbell for Andrology is located on the wall on the left hand side.
+The doorbell for Andrology is located on the door.
 Press the bell and wait for a member of the team to escort you to our consultation room.

 Clinic Times and Opening Times